rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

 [Screenshot 5](/2023-02-11_14.58.55.png)

-However it also seems to something beyond just Base64 as the strings in the encoded array do not yield anything readable when decoded with Base64 algorithm.
+However it also seems to be something beyond just Base64 as the strings in the encoded array do not yield anything readable when decoded with Base64 algorithm.

 ```